estebanmndz/azure-clean-orphans/README.md

 This script can be used by cloud teams to:

 * Perform periodic cleanups in non-production environments
-* Integrate into automation workflows (Azure Automation / Runbooks)
+* Reduce unnecessary Azure costs
-* Support FinOps strategies for cost optimization
+* Support FinOps strategies
-* Maintain clean and controlled Azure environments
+* Maintain clean and controlled Resource Groups
+* Serve as a base for automation (Azure Automation / Runbooks)

 ---